 You can search Pubmed without the need for a username and password but by following the link from this page, you will be able to see our full text journal collection too as part of your results.

-NHS Evidence provides a wide range of high quality evidence and best practice specifically for UK staff.
+NICE Evidence Search provides a wide range of high quality evidence and best practice specifically for UK staff.
 Search results are clearly grouped into categories of evidence (e.g. guidelines, commissioning info, primary reseaarch, systematic reviews etc) and is free to search although you can create a NICE account if you need to save your searches.

 Trip is a clinical search engine designed to allow users to quickly and easily find and use high-quality research evidence to support their practice and/or care.
 The Trip database has been online since 1997 and in that time has developed into a source of evidence-based content including other content types such as images, videos, information leaflets, educational courses and news.